djmattyb206/HueControl/README.md

 1. **Get your Hue Bridge IP address.**
    Example: `192.168.8.238`

-2. **Generate a user token** by pressing the Hue Bridge's physical button and making an authenticated API request.
+2. **Generate a user token** by pressing the Hue Bridge's physical button which makes an authenticated API request.

-   Example code:
+   Within a few seconds of pressing the button, run this code:

    ```python
    # AuthenticatedApiControl.py